microprediction/timemachines-testing/README.md

 ### Optimizer Elo ratings and leaderboards

 The optimizer functionality is being moved to [HumpDay](https://github.com/microprediction/humpday).
-The precise methodology is revealed in [comparison/eloratings.py](https://github.com/microprediction/humpday/blob/main/humpday/comparison/eloratings.py).
+The precise methodology is revealed in [comparison/eloratings.py](https://github.com/microprediction/humpday/blob/main/humpday/comparison/eloratings.py) and explained in the article [HumpDay: A Package to Help You Choose a Python Global Optimizer](http://www.microprediction.com/blog/humpday).